rspeele/TaskBuilder.fs/README.md

 This is public domain code.
 I encourage you to simply copy TaskBuilder.fs into your own project and use it as you see fit.
+It is not necessary to credit me or include any legal notice with your copy of the code.

-The other files are unit tests which you do not need to copy (but again, you are free to do so).
+The other files are tests which you do not need to copy (but again, you are free to do so).